RTXteam/RTX/steve_dev/orangeboard/README.md

   relationships.
 Querying PC2 can be very slow, so we are not using it at this time.
 But this knowledge base is potentially useful for literature-curated protein-DNA interactions ("controls-expression-of");
   maybe we could make our own "knowledge source" based on their SIF file?
+- `QueryUniprot.py`: can map a Uniprot protein to Reactome pathways; not sure what this buys us because we are already doing it with Reactome.

 ## Knowledge sources for which our query classes are not yet implemented or are broken in some way:

 - `QueryPazar.py`: not sure we will ever end up remotely querying Pazar; Pazar looks useful but the web API is